BearinxSimulationSuite/REXSapi/README.md

 # Supported REXS Versions

 The implementation currently supports versions 1.0 to 1.4.
+It supports model files in xml and json format.

 # Supported Platforms